 We’re seeing a lot of red these days (in a good way!).
 It’s a testament to the success we’ve had using the bonding agent on hard to paint surfaces such as varnished wood, metal, and terra cotta.
 I wonder what’s left to put it to the test?
 If there is anything, you can be sure you’ll see it on Birdz of a Feather!
 Another thing you’re guaranteed to see are more unique planter ideas, like these 10 outside the box planter ideas.

-Pin Our Milk Paint DIY for Later
+Pin Milk Paint DIY

 Don’t forget to pin for later if you enjoyed our ‘Partners in Grime’ post!